googlefonts/colr-gradients-spec/colr-gradients-spec.md

 result, using a PaintColrGlyph for re-used graphic components could provide performance benefits.

-**5.7.11.1.8 Color glyphs as a graph**
+**5.7.11.1.8 Color glyphs as a directed acyclic graph**

 When using version 1 formats, a color glyph is defined by a directed, acyclic graph of linked paint tables.
 For each BaseGlyphV1Record, the paint table referenced by that record is the root of a graph defining a color glyph composition.

-A graph is comprised of the maximal set of paint tables linked by parent/child (subtable) linkages.
-The links can be direct, in the case of paint table formats that include offsets to paint subtables.
-But the links can also be indirect:
+The graph for a given color glyph is made up of all paint tables reachable from the BaseGlyphV1Record.
+The BaseGlyphV1Record and several paint table formats use direct links; that is, they include a forward offset to a paint subtable.
+Two paint formats make indirect links:

 * A PaintColrLayers table references a slice of offsets within the LayerV1List.
 The paint tables referenced by those offsets are considered to be linked within